In this chapter, you’ll learn how Java enum types help you model a fixed set of values safely.

 // Account could not be found in our system

-Use a static final constant when you have a single, unchanging value that doesn’t belong to a group.
-Timeout, API base-url, tax rate, application name etc…
+Use a static final constant when you have a single, unchanging value that does not belong to a fixed group.
+Examples include DEFAULT_TIMEOUT_SECONDS, API_BASE_URL, TAX_RATE, or APPLICATION_NAME.

-Use an enum when you have a fixed, closed set of related options (statuses, roles, payment types, etc.).
+Use an enum when you have a fixed, closed set of related options, such as statuses, roles, or payment types.

-Online stores—especially in the Netherlands—need to handle different payment options, each with its own display name and transaction fee.
-Now that you know enums, can you model this cleanly with type safety, fields, a constructor, and a useful method?
+Online stores, especially in the Netherlands, need to handle different payment options.
+Each option can have its own display name and transaction fee.
+Now that you know enums, can you model this with type safety, fields, a constructor, and a useful method?

 Your task: